NUPulmonary/scarches-covid-reference/README.md

 Dependencies for this exploration are managed by [pipenv](https://pipenv.pypa.io/en/latest/)

 **Acknoledgements**\
-This analysis wouldn't have been possible without help from Mohammad Lotfollahi (@M0hammadL), Alexander Misharin (@amisharin) and all the teams behind scArches project and Grant et al., 2020 preprint.
+This analysis wouldn't have been possible without help from Mohammad Lotfollahi (https://github.com/M0hammadL), Alexander Misharin (https://github.com/amisharin) and all the teams behind scArches project and Grant et al., 2020 preprint.